 ESOL Communication (Advanced) is designed to develop advanced students' participation, reading, and writing conventions so that they can become fully engaged members of Siena's academic community.
 Through classroom discussions, presentations, and reflection papers, students gain confidence in listening, speaking, reading, writing, and providing peer feedback.
 Students are also introduced to the methods of doing research and citing sources.
-Students are required to take a COMPASS placement assessment, and may register for ESOL 120 if their ESL listening score is 90 or higher, or if they have a listening score in the 80s combined with a grammar or reading score that is 80 or above.
+Students are required to take an Oxford Online placement assessment combined with a CaMLA writing assessment, and may register for ESOL 120 if their CEFR score is C1 or higher, or if they have a CEFR of B2 combined with a CaMLA writing score that is 30 or above.
 Permission of Instructor.
 (ATTR: ARTS)